UrDHT/PyUrDHT/readme.md

 ## Installation

-Ideally, PyUrDHT depends only on an install of Python3.
+Ideally, PyUrDHT depends only on an install of Python 3.4+.
 Libraries this project depends on have been incorporated into this repository.

 - Clone this repository